gonsalomon/TPESeminarioAngular/README.md

 This project consumes a public API (Chuck Norris jokes) and lets either

--showing a random joke
+-show a random joke

--searching by word.
+-search jokes by word.

-It's accurately named boomer-jokes since these jokes are a tad childish to my taste...
+It's called BoomerJokes because Chuck Norris is a well-known boomer (a generation) idol.